-In this section, we compare several big data parallel processing tools (MPI, Hadoop MapReduce and iterative computation tools such as Twister and Spark [5]) and show how they are applied.
-We analyze collective communication pattern and how intermediate data is handled in each tool.
-We expect the ideas of these tools to eventually converge into a single environment, for which our new optimal communication is aimed in order to serve big data applications.
+In this section, we compare several big data parallel processing tools (MPI, Hadoop MapReduce and iterative computation tools such as Twister and Spark [6]) and show how they are applied.
+We analyze collective communication patterns and how intermediate data is handled in each tool.
+We expect the ideas of these tools to eventually converge into a single environment, which our new optimal communication is aimed for in order to serve big data applications.

-A. Runtime Models
+3.1 Runtime Models